bprtdaniel/String-Manipulation_Miriam_Daniel_Jackson/README.md

 # Working with Stringr and Stringi

+1. RMD presentation with xaringan package
+2. Interactive Puzzle

+We will be working on StringI and StringR manipulation packages

 ## Summary

 This repository provides materials for a session that is part of the [I2DS Tools for Data Science workshop](https://github.com/intro-to-data-science-23-workshop) run at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in October 2023.
 The student-run workshop is part of the course [Introduction to Data Science](https://github.com/intro-to-data-science-23) taught by Simon Munzert at the Hertie School, Berlin, in Fall 2023.